 Serve with crusty bread (optional)

-2. Add a touch more oil to the hot pan and add the chopped onions, leek and crushed garlic.
+2. Meanwhile, in a large casserole dish, sweat the chopped onions down in the oil along with the leek and crushed garlic.
 Sauté for 5 minutes and add a little water to help them steam until softened slightly.
 Add 2 tsp of smoked paprika and give it a goof stir, add a touch more water and continue to cook for a further 5 minutes.

 3. Add the tinned tomatoes, vegetable stock and the wine.
 Using your spoon, break up the plum tomatoes a bit, give it all a good stir, up the heat and bring to the boil.
-Add the drained beans and the sausages, turn down the heat to medium low and simmer for 25 minutes, stirring occasionally to prevent it sticking to the bottom of the pot.
+Add the drained beans and the sausages, turn down the heat to medium low and simmer for 50 minutes with the lid a jar, stirring occasionally.
+Meanwhile, chop the chives and the parsley.

-TIP: Whenever I make this, I freeze two portions to eat at a later date, great for when the cupboards are a bit bare.
+TIP: Whenever I make this I freeze two portions for another day – great for when the cupboards are a little bare.

 If you’ve had a go at making my sausage hot pot or any of my other recipes, I’d love to hear about it @corrieheale email@example.com